A practical guide to automation for Confluence

 Automation for Confluence pricing

-Here’s a quick look at the breakdown based on Atlassian’s current Confluence pricing:
+Here's a breakdown based on Atlassian's current Confluence pricing:

 Putting your organized Confluence knowledge to work with eesel AI

-The takeaway here is pretty simple: use Confluence Automation for what it’s good at, which is internal housekeeping.
-Then, use a tool like eesel AI to put all that nicely organized knowledge to actual work.
+The takeaway here is simple: Use Confluence Automation for its excellent internal housekeeping and workflow capabilities.
+Then, consider a tool like eesel AI as a complementary partner to help deliver that knowledge effectively.

 This video provides a deep dive into creating automations in Atlassian Confluence to streamline your workflow.

-Ready to turn your Confluence documentation into your most effective support agent?
+Ready to make your Confluence documentation even more accessible?
 You can try eesel AI for free.

 Final thoughts

-Automation for Confluence is a genuinely useful tool for any team trying to bring some order to their knowledge base.
-It’s at its best when you’re standardizing processes and taking care of the repetitive tasks that keep your documentation clean and reliable.
+Automation for Confluence is a powerful and essential tool for any team building a mature knowledge base.
+It is at its best when standardizing processes and taking care of the essential tasks that keep your documentation reliable and professional.

-For that, you need a different kind of tool.
-The two are best seen as partners: once Confluence automation has helped you get your knowledge in order, the logical next step is to make it useful with a platform like eesel AI.
-By pairing them up, you can deliver instant, accurate answers to the people who need them, whether they’re employees on Slack or customers in your help desk.
+By pairing Confluence's organizational strength with a knowledge delivery tool, you create a complete ecosystem.
+Once Confluence automation has helped you organize your knowledge, the logical next step is to maximize its utility with a platform like eesel AI.
+Together, they ensure you can deliver accurate, instant answers to anyone who needs them, from employees in Slack to customers in your help desk.

 Frequently asked questions

 Automation for Confluence is available with the Premium and Enterprise plans.
-Premium users get 1,000 rule executions per user, per month, while Enterprise plans offer unlimited rule runs.
+Premium users receive 1,000 rule executions per user, per month, while Enterprise plans offer unlimited rule runs for maximum scalability.

-Teams commonly use automation for Confluence to prevent content from going stale by archiving old pages or sending review reminders.
+Teams commonly use automation for Confluence to keep content fresh by archiving pages or sending review reminders.
 It also helps standardize workflows, such as publishing default pages for new projects, and facilitates team notifications across tools like Slack or Jira.

-Yes, automation for Confluence can act as a communication hub.
+Yes, automation for Confluence acts as a central communication hub.
 It allows you to build rules to send notifications to specific Slack or Microsoft Teams channels, and it can automatically create Jira issues based on page labels or other triggers.

-Automation for Confluence is purely a workflow tool; it excels at organizing, labeling, and moving pages based on predefined rules.
-It does not use AI to read or understand the actual content of your pages, nor can it answer specific questions from your documentation.
+Automation for Confluence is a dedicated workflow tool; it excels at organizing, labeling, and moving pages based on predefined rules.
+For those looking to understand the actual content and answer specific questions, it can be seamlessly complemented by AI tools like eesel AI.

 Automation for Confluence is included in the Premium plan at approximately $9.73 per user/month, offering 1,000 rule runs per user per month.
-The Enterprise plan, with custom annual billing, provides unlimited rule runs.
+The Enterprise plan, with custom annual billing, provides unlimited rule runs for enterprise-grade needs.

 Share this post